mskec/cookbook.mskec.com/recipes/rice-braised-pork-belly.md

 * let it soak for 10-20mins

 ### Cooking
 * In a pan
 * Add marinated pork
 	* fry for 4-5 mins or until all liquid evaporates
-* Add shallots and fry a min
-* Add garlic and fry for a min
+* Add shallots, sauté a min
-* Add ginger and fry for a min
+* Add mushrooms and chili, sauté for a min
-* Add mushrooms and chili and fry for a min
+* Add garlic and ginger, sauté for a min
 * Add 3 Tbsp dark soy sauce
 * Add 3 Tbsp light soy sauce
 * Add 3 Tbsp rice vinegar
 * Let it reduce